- The best financial plans reflect sequential saving and investing initiatives.

-Financial advisors suggest having at least six months of living expenses in an emergency fund.
-They also encourage people to begin saving for retirement as early as possible, contributing the maximum amount allowable to their 401(k) or other qualified retirement plan, especially if your employer matches your contribution.Advertisement
+Financial advisors suggest maintaining at least six months of living expenses in an emergency fund.
+They also encourage people to begin saving for retirement as early as possible and to contribute the maximum permissible amount to their 401(k) or other qualified retirement plan, especially if an employer match is offered.

 Pros and Cons of Investing

 The primary advantages of investing are the opportunity to grow your principal and earn passive income.
 Unfortunately, these benefits come with the possibility of losing some or all of your principal.

 In addition to the downside exposure, many investment instruments are inherently complex.
 This necessitates a rudimentary understanding of key investment concepts.